sshrpe/XCCuke/README.md

 - Scenario Tagging Support
 - - Filter scenarios out using a tag
 - - Automatically create test suites based on tags
-- Pattern-Matching scenario names to allow data to be passed to scenarios
+- Pattern-Matching scenario names to allow data to be passed to scenarios.
-- Improvements to the test runner to allow scenario state to be passed between step definitions
+- Improvements to the test runner to allow scenario state to be passed between step definitions.
+- Improve Swift support for test suites.

 ## Known Issues